-In 2021-22, IAHA has been working together with other members in this alliance to establish an ongoing national campaign to influence systemic change and eliminate racism across the health and justice systems by also ensuring Aboriginal and Torres Strait Islander peoples are at the centre of driving solutions.
-IAHA also contributes to this group on several levels including through:
+In 2021-22, IAHA has been working together with other members in this alliance to establish an ongoing national campaign to influence systemic change and eliminate racism across the health and justice systems by ensuring Aboriginal and Torres Strait Islander peoples are at the centre of driving solutions.
+IAHA also contributes to this group on several levels including:

-- Promoting cultural safety and culturally responsive practice in hospitals and health settings. - Delivering training on cultural responsiveness . - Advocating for allied health in justice systems . - Developing and distributing resources that capture best practice evidence-based approaches.
+- promoting cultural safety and culturally responsive practice in hospitals and health settings. - delivering training on cultural responsiveness. - advocating for allied health in justice systems. - developing and distributing resources that capture best practice evidence-based approaches.

-IAHA also understands the profound impact of allied health in preventative health care, and early intervention and how this can support Aboriginal and Torres Strait Islander people and reduce risk factors associated with engagement with the justice system.
+IAHA understands the profound impact of allied health in preventative health care, and early intervention and how this can support Aboriginal and Torres Strait Islander people and reduce risk factors associated with engagement with the justice system.